-Š Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations 16. i.
-Johor Water Supply Enactment (1993) ii.
-Kedah Water Resources Enactment (2008) iii.
-Sabah Water Supply Enactment 1998 iv.
-Sarawak Water Ordinance 1994 v.
-Penang Water Supply Enactment 1998 vi.
-Negeri Sembilan Water Supply Enactment 1997 vii.
-FMS Water Supply Enactment (Cap 203) (Pahang) viii.
-Terengganu Water Supply Enactment 1998 ix.
-Kelantan Water Supply Enactment 1998 ix.
-Water Supply (Federal Territory of Kuala Lumpur) Act 1998 Responsibility for water resources.
+No Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations 16. · · · · · · · · · · · · · · · · · · · Johor Water Supply Enactment (1993) Kedah Water Resources Enactment (2008) Sabah Water Supply Enactment 1998 Sarawak Water Ordinance 1994 Penang Water Supply Enactment 1998 Negeri Sembilan Water Supply Enactment 1997 FMS Water Supply Enactment (Cap 203) (Pahang) Terengganu Water Supply Enactment 1998 Kelantan Water Supply Enactment 1998 Water Supply (Federal Territory of Kuala Lumpur) Act 1998 · · · · · · · · · · · · · · · · · · · Responsibility for water resources.
 Control of use and flow of water.
 Licensing, as a controlling method.
 Water costing/charging.
 Management plan.
 Control demand management.
 Johor In the process of upgrading to the state water board.
 Kedah Expand the definition of water in Part V (Water Consumption) by adding the WF terms and definitions.
 Pahang Part IX (Pelbagai) by adding WF terms and definitions.
-17. Enactment Selangor Water Management Corporation (Enakmen Lembaga Urus Air Selangor) (Amendment 2020) 1.
-Responsibility for water resources.
-2. Control of use and flow of water.
-3. Licensing, as a controlling method.
-4. Water costing/charging.
-5. Management plan.
-6. Control demand management.
+1. Ené (Arr actment Selangor Water nagement Corporation (Enakmen mbaga Urus Air Selangor) nendment 2020) د. ب. ب. ب. ب Responsibility for water resources.
+Control of use and flow of water.
+Licensing, as a controlling method.
+Water costing/charging.
+Management plan.
+Control demand management.
 Section 40 (1) Notwithstanding anything contained to the contrary in any other written law, the Authority shall be responsible for the regulation and control of all water sources, including but not limited to the sustainable development, management, use, and conservation of the water sources.
 Section 40 (2) Where any other public authority or private operator has been given any task or responsibility similar to subsection (1) by the State Authority, or under any other law, it shall continue to exercise its functions, but to coordinate its activities with the Authority.
 Section 41 (1) Notwithstanding anything contained to the contrary in any other law, the Authority shall exercise, and flow supervision and control over the use and flow of water in any water source, and whether occurring naturally on the surface or subsurface of the ground.

-No Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations Section 41 (3) (a to i) In the exercise of the powers conferred by subsection (1), the Authority may take such measures as it thinks fit for: b) the equitable distribution of water. c) the beneficial use of water. d) the protection of water from pollution, and the incompant of its good in. in proventing any unauthorised interference with the flow, or availability of water. preventing the unauthorised obstruction of a water source, or the diversion of the course of a watercourse. h) in consultation with the relevant public authority, the mitigation and control of flooding. i) protection of the environment.
-Section 44 (1) The Authority may, with approval of the State Authority, by notification in the Gazette, impose a charge on: a) the use of water, or any other resource from any water source, including but not limited to the abstraction, extraction, discharge, drainage, diversion, and impoundment of such water, or other resources, and b) the return of water or discharge of waste, effluent or any polluting matter into any water source.
-Section 46 (1) Notwithstanding anything to the contrary contained in any written law, the Authority: a) may draw up and implement an integrated management plan for the conservation and sustainable development of any water source.
+No Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations Section 41 [3] [a to i] In the exercise of the powers conferred by subsection [1], the Authority may take such measures as it thinks fit for: a) the conservation, replenishment, and supply of water. b) the equitable distribution of water.c) the beneficial use of water. d) the protection of water from pollution, and the improvement of its quality. preventing any unauthorised interference with the flow, or availability of water. f) preventing the unauthorised obstruction of a water source, or the diversion of the course of a watercourse. g) preventing the carrying out of any unauthorised works. h) in consultation with the relevant public authority, the mitigation and control of flooding. i) protection of the environment.
+Section 44 [1] The Authority may, with approval of the State Authority, by notification in the Gazette, impose a charge on: a) the use of water, or any other resource from any water source, including but not limited to the abstraction, extraction, discharge, drainage, diversion, and impoundment of such water, or other resources, and b) the return of water or discharge of waste, effluent or any polluting matter into any water source.
+Section 46 [1] Notwithstanding anything to the contrary contained in any written law, the Authority: a) may draw up and implement an integrated management plan for the conservation and sustainable development of any water source.